*A version of this post was previously published on 3/29/17. This post contains affiliate links.

 I need to stop pretending I can still do everything myself.

-Trying to control my blood pressure with diet and exercise alone, because it is not working.
+Trying to control my blood pressure with diet and exercise alone is not working anymore.

-I must not even try to stand in one spot even just long enough to cut up vegetables for a salad because that causes excruciating leg pain.
+I can’t stand in one spot even just long enough to cut up vegetables for a salad because that causes excruciating leg pain.

-Walking just a few feet without holding onto a shopping cart also causes unbearable leg and back pain.
+Walking just a few feet without holding onto a shopping cart also causes unbearable leg pain.

-And, I’m hoping it’s just temporary, but I’ve had to give up driving and with it my independence.
+And, I’ve had to give up driving and with it my independence.

 If I want to stay alive for as long as possible for my family, I need to make some major changes in the way I’ve been doing things.

-I need to check in with my doctors regularly and do what they tell me to do.
+I need to check in with my doctors regularly.

 I need to ask for help with cooking and cleaning.

-I need special equipment, such as handles on the shower and toilet seat.
+I need to use special equipment, such as handles on the shower and toilet seat.